nicdard/languages-compilers-interpreters-2020/crafting-interpreters/c/NOTE.md

 # Native Functions
 The reason we need new machinery is because, from the implementation’s perspective, native functions are different from Lox functions.
 When they are called, they don’t push a CallFrame, because there’s no bytecode code for that frame to point to.
 They have no bytecode chunk.
 Instead, they somehow reference a piece of native C code.

+# Closure implementations
+Search for “closure conversion” or “lambda lifting”.

+**Upvalue**: a level of indirection, refers to a local variable in an enclosing function.
+Every closure maintains an array of upvalues, one for each surrounding local variable that the closure uses.

+* open upvalue: refer to an upvalue that points to a local variable still on the stack;
+* closed upvalue: when a variable which is enclosed in a closure moves to the heap.